Telmex Privatization is First International Equity Offering from a Mexican Corporation

 As Mexico pursues a program of economic liberalization and modernization, Goldman Sachs serves as advisor and global coordinator in the 1990 privatization of the country’s telephone service provider, Teléfonos de Mexico.

 Mexico’s telephone system, operated by government-run Teléfonos de Mexico (Telmex) from 1972 until 1990, was mired in bureaucracy and inefficiency and in desperate need of modernization.
 New customers faced waiting periods of up to three years to get connected, while in the United States, Europe and Japan it took only days.
 In 1989, Mexico had just 4.9 telephone lines per 100 people and 8 out of 10 homes in the country had no telephone service.

-Goldman Sachs also served as the global coordinator and lead underwriter in the May 1992 secondary offering of roughly half the Mexican government’s remaining stake in Telmex, raising $1.5 billion ($2.68 billion in 2019 dollars).
+Goldman Sachs also served as the global coordinator and lead underwriter in the May 1992 secondary offering of roughly half the Mexican government’s remaining stake in Telmex, raising US$1.5 billion (US$3.22 billion in 2023 dollars).
 By 1994, the Mexican government had sold its remaining 1.53% stake in Telmex.
 Goldman Sachs would continue to play an instrumental role advising Telmex into the next century as the company expanded into Brazil (2004-2006) and Colombia (2006-2007).

 This article was originally published as part of a series commemorating the 150th anniversary of Goldman Sachs' founding in 1869.